History of India

 Chandragupta Maurya overthrew the Nanda Empire and established the first great empire in ancient India, the Maurya Empire.
-India's Mauryan king Ashoka is widely recognised for the violent kalinga war and his historical acceptance of Buddhism and his attempts to spread nonviolence and peace across his empire.
+India's Mauryan king Ashoka is widely recognised for the violent Kalinga War and his historical acceptance of Buddhism and his attempts to spread nonviolence and peace across his empire.
+This period marks the rapid dissemination of Śramaṇic religions.

 The Maurya Empire would collapse in 185 BCE, on the assassination of the then-emperor Brihadratha by his general Pushyamitra Shunga.
-Shunga would form the Shunga Empire in the north and north-east of the subcontinent, while the Greco-Bactrian Kingdom would claim the north-west and found the Indo-Greek Kingdom.
-Various parts of India were ruled by numerous dynasties, including the Gupta Empire, in the 4th to 6th centuries CE.
+The Shunga Empire in the north and north-east of the subcontinent would fracture into various smaller polities.
+Whereas, in the North West, the Greco-Bactrians would found the Indo-Greek Kingdoms, which were replaced by successive invasions from Indo-Scythians, Indo-Parthians and Kushan Empires.
+The Gupta Empire from Greater Magadha, in the 4th to 6th centuries CE, would reunify these regions as mentioned in the Iron pillar of Delhi.
 This period, witnessing a Hindu religious and intellectual resurgence is known as the Classical or Golden Age of India.
 Aspects of Indian civilisation, administration, culture, and religion spread to much of Asia, which led to the establishment of Indianised kingdoms in the region, forming Greater India.

-The most significant event between the 7th and 11th centuries was the Tripartite struggle centred on Kannauj.
+The Gupta Empire would gradually wane due to multiple invasions from the Huna people and loss of core territories.
+Huna invasions would be checked by regional rulers including Yashodharman supported by the Later Guptas, then again by Harsha.
+The large scale invasion of Huna peoples and their assimilation led to the syncretic Pratihara dynasty.
+The most significant event between the 7th and 11th centuries was the Tripartite struggle centred on Kannauj resulting in Pratihara victory.

 Southern India saw the rise of multiple imperial powers from the middle of the fifth century.
 The Chola dynasty conquered southern India in the 11th century.
 In the early medieval period, Indian mathematics, including Hindu numerals, influenced the development of mathematics and astronomy in the Arab world, including the creation of the Hindu-Arabic numeral system.